Cyanosis: Differential cyanosis

 This illustration depicts a self-induced local (tissue) hypoxia on the right hand (right side of the picture) versus a normal left hand (left side of the picture).
 The cyanosis was achieved by inflating and tightening the blood pressure cuff on the right arm.

+Cyanosis of the right lower limb due to arterial thrombosis (on the left side of the picture).

 Differential cyanosis is the bluish coloration of the lower but not the upper extremity and the head.
 This is seen in patients with a patent ductus arteriosus.
 Patients with a large ductus develop progressive pulmonary vascular disease, and pressure overload of the right ventricle occurs.
 As soon as pulmonary pressure exceeds aortic pressure, shunt reversal (right-to-left shunt) occurs.
 The upper extremity remains pink because deoxygenated blood flows through the patent duct and directly into the descending aorta while sparing the brachiocephalic trunk, left common carotid, and left subclavian arteries.

 Evaluation

 A detailed history and physical examination (particularly focusing on the cardiopulmonary system) can guide further management and help determine the medical tests to be performed.
 Tests that can be performed include pulse oximetry, arterial blood gas, complete blood count, methemoglobin level, electrocardiogram, echocardiogram, X-Ray, CT scan, cardiac catheterization, and hemoglobin electrophoresis.

 In newborns, peripheral cyanosis typically presents in the distal extremities, circumoral, and periorbital areas.
 Of note, mucous membranes remain pink in peripheral cyanosis as compared to central cyanosis where the mucous membranes are cyanotic.

 An example of cyanosis in an individual with darker skin pigmentation.
 Note the pale purple (instead of the typical bluish-purple hue) nail beds.
 This patient also had prominent digital clubbing due to a congenital heart disease with right-to-left shunting (this patient had Tetralogy of Fallot).

 Skin pigmentation and hemoglobin concentration can affect the evaluation of cyanosis.
 Cyanosis may be more difficult to detect on people with darker skin pigmentation.
 However, cyanosis can still be diagnosed with careful examination of the typical body areas such as nail beds, tongue, and mucous membranes where the skin is thinner and more vascular.
 As mentioned above, patients with severe anemia may appear normal despite higher than normal concentrations of deoxyhemoglobin.
 Signs of severe anemia may include pale mucosa (lips, eyelids, and gums), fatigue, lightheadedness, and irregular heartbeats.

 An example of cyanosis in an elderly individual with darker skin pigmentation.
 Note the dark purple hue of the lips.